HomeHealth & FitnessWhat tests should be done to prevent a heart attack well in...

 🧪 5.
 Coronary Angiography

-Inserts dye into arteries to locate blockages.
+Inserts dye into the arteries to locate blockages.

 Each of these can help decide not just if a heart attack occurred.
 They can also decide how severe it was.
 These insights guide what to do next.